FrantiskaAli/Challenge01_BootCamp/README.md

 #Horiseon digital marketing website

 ##Description
-Marketing agency website describing some of best tactics and practices of online marketing.
+Marketing agency website describing some of the best tactics and practices for online marketing.
 Suitable as an advert for the agency and educational purposes.
 Has been opitmised for  search engines using semantic HTML, images alternations and title.
 ##Usage
 Reading